Chavín culture: Language

 There is an absence of written language, so the language spoken by the Chavín people is not known, but it is likely now extinct.
 Some anthropologists have proposed that it was a form of Proto-Quechuan, reasoning that the Quechuan languages' highly regular morphology and syntax compared to surrounding languages would have been useful for allowing intelligible communication between communities separated by mountain ranges, as some Chavín groups were.
-On the other hand, Alfredo Torero dates the Proto-Quechuan languages to around the beginning of the first millennium CE.
+On the other hand, Alfredo Torero dates the Proto-Quechuan languages to around the beginning of the first millennium BCE when the first Chavín people had a religion.

 Architecture

 Chavín de Huántar was the place of origin of the second large-scale political entity in the central Andes, and this is mainly due to the extensive architecture at the site as well as the architecture is considered an engineering accomplishment.
 The site uses both internal and external architecture.
 Internal architecture refers to galleries, passageways, rooms, staircases, ventilation shafts, and drainage canals.
 External architecture refers to plazas, platform mounds, and terraces.
 Construction of the "Old Temple" took place from around 900 to 500 BCE, and construction of the "New Temple", the structure that was constructed and added on to the "Old Temple", took place from around 500 to 200 BCE.
 The lack of residential structures, occupational deposits, generalized weaponry, and evidence of storage further make the site's architecture more interesting, as it focuses mainly on the temples and what lies inside of them.

 The monumental center at Chavín de Huántar was built in at least 15 known phases, all of which incorporate the 39 known episodes of gallery construction.
 The earliest known construction stage, the Separate Mound Stage, consisted of separate buildings and do not conform, necessarily, to the U-shaped pattern seen in the Initial Horizon Period and the Early Horizon Period.
 During the Expansion Stage, construction integrated stepped platforms and created contiguous U-shaped form by connecting the buildings, which now surround open spaces.
 At this stage, galleries are elaborate in form and features.
 During the Black and White Stage, all known plazas (the Plaza Mayor, Plaza Menor, and the Circular Plaza) were constructed.
 As construction came to an end, galleries took on a more standardized look.
 By the end of the growth process, buildings become plazas with a U-shaped arrangement and an east-west axis bisecting the enclosed space.
 The axis also intersects the Lanzón.